mavethee/Hackintosh-OpenCore-EFI-HP-ProBook-470-G1/README.md

 * BrcmPatchRAM3 for 10.14+ (must be paired with BrcmBluetoothInjector)
 * BrcmPatchRAM2 for 10.11-10.14
 * BrcmPatchRAM for 10.8-10.10
-And then, make a snapshot of config.plist in ProperTree!
+And then, make a snapshot of config-Broadcom.plist in ProperTree and rename file to config.plist (delete/replace with existing one)!

 ## Credits: